Guillermo Francella

-Guillermo Héctor Francella (born 14 February 1955) is an Argentine actor and comedian.
+Guillermo Héctor Francella (/es-419/; born 14 February 1955) is an Argentine actor and comedian.
 Besides a long history of working as a television leading man, he also has a varied theatrical and film career.
 Francella is widely regarded by experts and critics of performance as one of the most influential and popular actors of his country.

 Biography

 Guillermo Francella is the second of two brothers, children of Ricardo Héctor Francella, a bank employee, gym teacher and weightlifting coach at Racing Club and Adelina Redondo.
 He spent his first two years of life in Villa del Parque, Buenos Aires, Argentina and later the family moved to Béccar, a northern neighborhood of Greater Buenos Aires where Francella lived for the rest of his childhood.
 The house was located next to that of his paternal grandparents, Domenico and Zaída; his grandfather was an Italian immigrant in Argentina who had arrived in Argentina from Falconara Albanese, Calabria and whose original last name was Frangella.

 He attended and received a bachelor's degree from the Institute June 20 of San Isidro, Buenos Aires, Argentina in 1972.
 Later, although he wanted to study theater, he continued studying journalism.
 He got a journalist's degree after studying for three years and later started working for the magazine Gente, where he served as a journalist for three months before being fired.
 He also worked as a clothing seller in a store, as an insurance salesman and as a member of a real estate company with his uncle.
 His father died when Francella was twenty-six years old, which was "a very strong blow" to his family.